SB53 Alabama 2010 Session

 - Motor vehicles, driving under the influence, penalties to include mandatory use of ignition interlock device under certain conditions, Forensic Sciences Department to approve devices, Public Safety Department to issue restricted driver's license, fee, provisions for indigent defendants, Sec.
 32-5A-191.4 added; Sec.
 32-5A-191 am'd.

-The bill would require the Department of Forensic Sciences to certify ignition interlock devices.
-The Department of Public Safety would be required to issue restricted driver's licenses for persons required to drive only with an ignition interlock device and would authorize a fee for the issuance of the license and reinstatement of a regular license.
+- The Department of Forensic Sciences must certify ignition interlock devices; the Department of Public Safety may issue restricted licenses allowing driving only with an interlock and may charge fees for license issuance and reinstatement.

 - Subjects